8 Steps to Acing an Interview with Anxiety

 You’re anxious about your interview, right?
 Anxiety comes from the fear of the unknown.
-It’s about a lack of control and preparation for the unknown.
+It’s about a lack of control and preparation.

 How do we help this?
 No problem.
 Google “your job name” + “Interview questions”

-The general rule of thumb is to practice and answer 10 interview questions Related to your job.
-They tend not to vary too much and help you improvise.
+The general rule of thumb is to practice and answer 10 interview questions related to your job. questions tend not to vary too much and help you improvise.

 Here are the 3 most common interview questions and how you should answer them?